UMDLARS/PDP-12_Tools/unmodified-umd-disks/boot-changes.md

 ```

 ### Installing the SerialDisk Handlers
-With the SerialDisk handlers built, we can now install them using BUILD.
+With the SerialDisk handlers built, we can now install them using `BUILD`.

 First, start `BUILD` using `RUN SYS BUILD`.
 This should bring up a new `$` prompt, if we execute `PR` (or `PRINT`) we should see something like this: